 Multiple times a day, try to pause and do a stress inventory.
 How am I feeling right now?
 What am I thinking about?
 Do I feel tension in my body?
 Where do I feel it?
 Am I breathing or holding my breath?
 Do I feel agitated or nervous?
 Why?
 Where are those feelings coming from?
 After a brief inventory, recenter by exhaling slowly.
 Let your shoulders relax away from your ears, stand tall.
 If you are feeling stressed and a few breaths aren’t enough.
 Consider going for a walk or doing a Flostate stretch or yoga video.
 Maybe you need to burn off some stress by doing something more intense like running or strength training.
 Find a way to channel your energy and “reset”.

 Hopefully this article helped arm you with helpful information that you can implement today.
 You CAN reduce your stress and reclaim your calm!
-Reach out with questions at email@example.com.
+Visit us at www.theflostate.com.

 *If you are experiencing severe stress, consider reaching out to your health care team for some extra help and advice.